FreekPols/Wizard-jb2/README.md

 ![coverage](https://gitlab.ewi.tudelft.nl/cse2000-software-project/2024-2025/cluster-j/10c/10c/badges/main/coverage.svg)
-# Editor for Teachbooks
+# Editor for TeachBooks

-A complete browser-based, what-you-see-is-what-you-get editor to streamline the process of editing Teachbooks hosted on GitHub pages.
+A complete browser-based, what-you-see-is-what-you-get editor to streamline the process of editing TeachBooks hosted on GitHub pages.

 ![image](https://github.com/user-attachments/assets/506238db-2ec7-4241-86d7-3ab20f14e799)

-Maybe a small tutorial here?

 # Install the editor

 The editor is made for everyone, not just programmers.
 So we made the installation process as easy as possible:

-1. Go to your Teachbooks repo root
+1. Go to your TeachBooks repo root
 2. In `requirements.txt` add the following two lines at the bottom of the file:
     ```txt
     --extra-index-url https://test.pypi.org/simple/